 Notes On Use of Hollow-Pro Rocket Tools

-The Hollow-Pro Tools 3/8" ROCKET straight tool is a very versatile and efficient tool that can be used to remove wood quickly and easily from hollow vessels and open bowls.
-It also works very well for hollowing out boxes.
+The Hollow-Pro 3/8" and 1/2" ROCKET straight tools are very versatile tools that can be used to remove wood quickly and easily from hollow vessels and open bowls.
+They also work very well for hollowing out boxes.

-The Hollow-Pro Tools 3/8" ROCKET bent tool was designed to hollow vessels up to about 7" in diameter, but is also intended to be used on larger pieces as well.
-By using the smaller tool to undercut the first portion of larger vessels the tool rest is closer, resulting in a cleaner cut and greater control.
-The larger Hollow-Pro Tools bent tools can then be used to continue hollowing pieces up to about 14-15" diameter.
+The Hollow-Pro 3/8" and 1/2" ROCKET bent tools were designed to hollow vessels up to about 7" (for the 3/8" tool) and up to about 10" in diameter (for the 1/2" tool), but they are also intended to be used on larger pieces.
+By using the smaller tools to undercut the first portion of larger vessels, the tool rest is closer, resulting in a cleaner cut and greater control.

 The basic carbide cutter for all the Hollow-Pro 1/2 and 5/8 tools is the #1 swivel tip cutter assembly.
 The M4 scraper is also highly recommended for use with all 4 tools.
 Mike uses the carbide cutter for most of his hollowing and then switches to the M4 scraper to achieve his final wall thickness.
 The scraper is also his choice to remove the nub at the bottom.